-Inspired by the National Film & Sound Archive’s Black Screen program, Nunga (Aboriginal people of southern South Australia) Screen is presented by Country Arts SA and the ‘Give up Smokes for Good’ campaign from Drug and Alcohol Services of South Australia (DASSA), with support from the South Australian Film Corporation.
+Inspired by the National Film & Sound Archive’s Black Screen program, Nunga (Aboriginal people of southern South Australia) Screen is presented by Country Arts SA and the ‘Give up Smokes’ campaign from Drug and Alcohol Services of South Australia (DASSA), with support from the South Australian Film Corporation.

 Reconciliation is a journey for all Australians.
 Country Arts SA is proud to be a part of this journey.

-If you are an Aboriginal or Torres Strait Islander film-maker, or have produced a film which celebrates Aboriginal culture, and you would like more information please contact:
+If you are an Aboriginal or Torres Strait Islander film-maker or have produced a film which celebrates First Nations culture, and you would like more information please contact:

 You can find your nearest Nunga Screen 2021 event here.